 Despite our efforts to protect vulnerable people, The Donkey Sanctuary may receive a donation where there may be a question over the donor's mental capacity or understanding to make that donation.
-In this circumstance, The Donkey Sanctuary may return the donation to the donor or, under certain circumstances, to a family member or designated person with power of attorney.
+In this circumstance, The Donkey Sanctuary will follow its 'Acceptance and Refusal Policy'.
+We may return the donation to the donor or, under certain circumstances, to a family member or designated person with power of attorney or other legal arrangement.
 The Donkey Sanctuary will need to be satisfied that, at the time the donation was made, the donor was unable to understand the consequences of making the donation.
 An example would be where a donor is suffering from Alzheimer's, or is a child, and makes a donation to The Donkey Sanctuary without understanding the financial impact of their decision.